cvlab-uob/cvlab-uob/_pages/home.md

 permalink: /
 ---

 We are a human-centred visual learning lab. at the [University of Birmingham](https://www.birmingham.ac.uk/index.aspx).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+Our research interests are focused on human-centred visual learning, especially in application to human-robot interaction.
+Computer vision and machine learning including deep learning are my expertise research area.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >